samasno/sam-masno/README.md

-### Hi There 👋
+### Software Engineer
 <br>

 I'm a Software Engineer and Blockchain enthusiast.
-I enjoy working on full-stack web applications and Solidity smart contracts.

-Currently looking for new oppurtunities.
+I have experience in full-stack web development with a focus on the backend.

 <div>
   <a href="mailto:sammasno@gmail.com">